Keyronex/Keyronex/docs/design-book/vmm.rst

 Overview
 --------

-Virtual memory is the centrepiece of Keyronex and so is the subject of a lot of attention in the design.
-The goal of the design is to provide the following
+Virtual memory is the centrepiece of Keyronex, receiving significant attention in its design.
+The goal of that design is to provide the following:
-features:

  - Portability to many architectures
  - Memory mapped files
  - Shareable anonymous memory
  - Posix fork() support with copy-on-write optimisation
  - Copy-on-write optimisation for private file/anonymous object mappings
- - Paging dynamics in line with Denning's Working Set Model
+ - Paging dynamics aligned with Denning's Working Set Model
  - Efficient and coherent cached file I/O
- - Pageability of as much memory as possible, including page tables themselves
+ - Maximising the pageability of memory, including page tables themselves

 The design of the virtual memory manager draws on three distinct traditions: that of Mach, that of VMS and family (VMS itself, Windows NT, and MINTIA), and